-The Sustainability Appraisal has concluded that the Core Strategy policies are broadly sustainable.
+The Sustainability Appraisal (SA) has concluded that the policies in the Core Strategy are broadly sustainable.
 In general they are likely to have beneficial effects across a range of issues: economic, environmental and social.
-A summary of the appraisal is provided in Table 5 below, with full details the appraisal contained within Part 4 and Appendix A of the SA Report.
+A summary of the appraisal is provided in Table 5 below, with full details of the appraisal contained within Part 4 and Appendix A of the Preferred Options SA Report and the Publication Report Addendum.